PrincipleStudios/scalable-git-branching-tools/readme.md

     docker build .

+Note that, due to the use of `Import-Module`, PowerShell caches scripts in the local environment.
+This won't affect users when updating, since each git alias launches a new `pwsh` scope.
+However, for developers, you can use the following commands to pick up changes in any `.psm1` files within this project:

+    import-module ./reset.psm1 -Force; Reset-GitModules

 ### Demo

 If you want to test it locally, but don't have a git repository set up, you can use one of the samples via Docker!
 Run one of the following: